brendanzab/language-garden/elab-generics/README.md

 ---

 An elaborator for a simple, polymorphic functional language.
-A more stripped-down version of this project can be found in [`scraps/check_poly_generics.ml`].
+The goal of this project is as a response to the common question “how do I implement generics?”

 We support typechecking expressions like: